ldaIas/claude-plays-games/.llms/INSTRUCTIONS.md

 ## Task
 Our task is to design, develop, and publish this application.
 We should use good practice and well defined design patterns to develop the APIs.

+We will use Claude 3 Opus for production, Claude 3.5 Sonnet for stable testing, and Claude 3.5 Haiku for development.

+## Special notes
+We should be mindful of token costs.
+As of writing this, this costs for the models are as follows:
+- Claude 3 Opus
+    - Input: $15 / MTok
+    - Output: $75 / MTok
+- Claude 3.5 Sonnet
+    - Input: $3 / MTok
+    - Output: $15 / Mtok
+- Claude 3.5 Haiku
+    - Input: $0.80 / MTok
+    - Output: $4 / Mtok